yindia/pltf/docs/references/aws.md

 # AWS Reference

+The next generation of Infrastructure-as-Code: work with high-level constructs instead of getting lost in low-level cloud configuration.
+Status: active development; review generated code before applying.

 AWS is fully supported for environments, services, and modules.
 This page summarizes how the AWS provider, backends, and module wiring work in pltf.

 ![AWS](../images/hero.png) <!-- Replace with an AWS-specific image if desired -->